 This site informs possible EMP users about the capabilites of EMP and how they can apply.
 Furthermore we prepared a Summary of our Rules and Conditions, which we recommend for reading prior to application.

 Transnational Access to EMP

-EMP offers European scientists and engineers transnational access to seven ultra-low temperature laboratories in Basel, Heidelberg, Helsinki, Grenoble, Kosice, Lancaster and London to conduct their ultra-low temperature research and development work in e.g. cryo-engineering, material science, metrology, nano-electronics and physics.
+EMP offers European scientists and engineers transnational access to eight ultra-low temperature laboratories in Basel, Heidelberg, Helsinki, Grenoble, Kosice, Lancaster, London and Vienna to conduct their ultra-low temperature research and development work in e.g. cryo-engineering, material science, metrology, nano-electronics and physics.

 Access is granted on the basis of proposals which will be reviewed by the EMP Selection Panel.
 Proposals can be submitted any time using the online portal.
 The EMP consortium is financially supported by a Horizon 2020 grant by the European Commission, hence local expenses of the user group (i.e. accommodation, travel, ...) and experimental costs will be covered to a certain extent.